braindeadpool/braindeadpool.github.io/index.md

 ## About Me

 Hi!
 I’m interested in leveraging large-scale data and system design to solve challenging problems.
 I have worked both on the research and on production software-engineering aspects of city-scale visual SLAM for augmented reality, large-scale visual perception pipelines and on data-driven prediction and planning for autonomous driving.
+I currently work on leveraging graph learning for decoding complex biology - both on the machine learning and engineering aspects.

 ## Publications